su-giana/giana-techblog/_notes/docker.md

     add_posting("dockerarchitecture", "../assets/strategy.png", "Architecture of Docker", "How does docker work in various environment?");
     add_posting("dockercommand", "../assets/command.png", "Commands of Docker", "Let's execute docker container and image through command");
     add_posting("communicationofcontainer", "../assets/collab.png", "Configuration of container to communicate with other environment");
+    add_posting("indexationofcontainer", "../assets/indexation.png", "Indexation of Container", "The chapter introduces network of container in docker");
 </script>

 <style>